musana-engineering/musana.engineering.github.io/_posts/2024-06-02-platform-engineering-on-k8s-part1.markdown

 {% endhighlight %}

 - ### TLS Certificate Management
 Securing our applications with SSL/TLS certificates is a critical aspect of our Platform.
-Cert Manager, a Kubernetes add-on, will automate the issuance, renewal, and management of SSL/TLS certificates from various certificate authorities.
-By integrating Cert Manager into our Platform Engineering pipeline, we can ensure that our applications are always served over secure connections, without the hassle of manual certificate management.
+Developers using the platform will be able to request certificates Using annotated ingress resources and cert-manager will facilitate creating the Certificate resources which includes the issuance, renewal, and management of SSL/TLS certificates from various certificate authorities.
+By integrating Cert Manager into our Platform, we will ensure that our applications are always served over secure connections, without the hassle of manual certificate management.

 - ### Ingress Management
 Routing incoming traffic to the appropriate services within our Platform will be handled by Nginx Ingress, a popular ingress controller for Kubernetes.
 With its advanced features, such as SSL/TLS termination, path-based routing, and support for custom configurations, Nginx Ingress provides a robust and flexible solution for exposing our applications to the outside world.